changh95/video-scraper/README.md

 - Update the `video_list.csv`.
   - The first column is the **name of the video**.
 If the streaming website is supported by [youtube-dl](https://github.com/ytdl-org/youtube-dl), then this field does not matter.
 If not, then the downloaded video file name will be replaced to this name.
   - The second column is the **streaming url**.
 Copy and paste from your browser.
 If the website is not supported by [youtube-dl](https://github.com/ytdl-org/youtube-dl), refer to the 'Tips' section below.
+- If you are using it for the first time, run `python3 ./main.py --youtube_dl --ffmpeg`.
+  - This will download the necessary softwares.
+- For any uses after the first time, just use `python3 ./main.py`.

 ## Tips